- BSc (Dalhousie University)

 Spurr, K.F., Graven, M., Gilbert, R.W.
 (2008) Prevalence of Unspecified Sleep Apnea and the Use of Continuous Positive Airway Pressure in Hospitalized Patients, 2004 National Hospital Discharge Survey.
 Sleep and Breathing 12:229-234.

-Kathy Spurr has been a respiratory therapy faculty member since 2005.
+Kathy Spurr works with the NS Department of Health and Wellness.
+She was a respiratory therapy faculty member from 2005 until 2020 with the School.
 She has 15 years of clinical and research experience at the Asthma & Respiratory Centre in Hamilton, ON and at Capital Health’s Sleep Disorders Program in Halifax.

 Selected Awards and Honours